Christian Legal Aid

 - Has this season created new opportunities for serving the poor and/or transforming your clinic?

-This session will also give attendees time to share their own experiences and to pray for each other.
+This session will provide attendees time to meet other participants and share their own experiences.

 Presenters: Alissa Baier, Sheila Feel, and Lori Young

 Sheila Fell is the founder and the program director of Scranton Road Legal Clinic in Cleveland, Ohio.
 Sheila has been licensed to practice law in Ohio since 2010, holding a J.D. and a Certificate of Nonprofit Management from Case Western Reserve University.
 Since founding the Scranton Road Legal Clinic under the umbrella of Scranton Road Ministries C.D.C. in 2012, the clinic has served over 2,000 local families with brief legal advice, pro se assistance, referrals to pro bono and low-cost attorneys, and community-based legal education.
 Sheila lives in Cleveland, Ohio, with her husband and 3-year-old son and is a member of John Knox Presbyterian Church.